Module Catalogue 2023/24

 By the end of the module participants will have:

-- Acquired an understanding of the different analytical approaches and methodologies historians have used to uncover the role and influence of the environment on past societies and human impacts on the natural world.
+- Acquired an understanding of the different analytical approaches and methodologies historians have used to explore human-nature relationships and their impacts on societies and cultures.

 Intended Skill Outcomes